bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ![alt text][image05]

-Aside from the strong peak in the middle, I am pleasantly surprised by how balanced the steering angles are for the left turns (negative values) and right turns (positive) in the training dataset.
+Aside from the very strong peak in the middle of the distribution, I am pleasantly surprised by how balanced the steering angles are for the left turns (negative values) and right turns (positive values) in the training dataset.
 I believe an area of improvement would be to balance out the training dataset by up-sampling the minority classes.
 One approach is .
 This would reinforce the minority classes' signal while reducing potential bias in the model towards the majority classes.

 Due to the characteristics of the training track, the steering angle was virtually zero most of the time.